Fairness Testing of Large Language Models in Role-Playing: Evaluation

-Table \ref{tab:llms} provides detailed information about these models.
-They represent advanced releases from leading AI vendors, including OpenAI, DeepSeek, Alibaba, Meta, and Mistral AI.
-Our selection encompasses both open-source and closed-source models that are widely adopted in real-world applications~\cite{DBLP:journals/corr/abs-2303-18223, ChiangZ0ALLZ0JG24}, ensuring a broad evaluation spectrum.
-The open-source LLMs range in size from 7 billion to 236 billion parameters, capturing a variety of architectures and performance capabilities.
-For GPT4o-mini, the model size remains undisclosed due to its closed-source nature.
+Table \ref{tab:llms} provides detailed information about these models from leading AI vendors (OpenAI, DeepSeek, Alibaba, Meta, Google, Z.ai and Mistral AI).
+Our selection encompasses both open-source and closed-source models widely adopted in real-world applications~\cite{DBLP:journals/corr/abs-2303-18223, ChiangZ0ALLZ0JG24}, ensuring a broad evaluation spectrum.
+The open-source models range from 7 billion to 355 billion parameters, capturing varied architectures and capabilities.
+GPT and Gemini series model sizes remain undisclosed due to their closed-source nature.

-We do not use GPT-4o for evaluation due to their high financial costs, but plan to include them in future experiments if additional budget becomes available.
+Our selection of evaluated LLMs mitigates both data-leakage and self-evaluation risks.
+As described in Section~\ref{methods}, role and question generation is performed using GPT-4o, which is explicitly excluded from the set of evaluated models.
+Similarly, GPT4o-mini, used for bias detection, is not among the evaluated LLMs, thereby eliminating self-evaluation risks.

-\textbf{Temperature setting:} The temperature parameter controls the level of randomness and non-determinism in the responses generated by LLMs.
-For each LLM, we use its default temperature setting to simulate real-world usage conditions.
-Since users typically rely on the default temperature when interacting with these models, this approach allows us to capture and expose biases as they would naturally occur during everyday use.
+\textbf{Temperature setting.} The temperature parameter controls randomness in LLM responses.
+We use each LLM's default temperature setting to simulate real-world usage conditions, as users typically rely on default settings when interacting with these models.
+This approach captures biases as they naturally occur during everyday use.